 CBIE is unable to acknowledge receipt, by letter or telephone, but questions can be addressed to email@example.com.

-A pre-selection committee, consisting of six members including one representative from the Government of Canada, one representative from the Chinese Embassy in Canada, two representatives from the Canadian academic community and one representative from the Government of Canada and two experts invited by the Chinese Embassy in Canada, will nominate a list of candidates to the China Scholarship Council for approval and placement at Chinese institutions.
+A pre-selection committee, consisting of six members including one representative from the Government of Canada, one representative from the Chinese Embassy in Canada, two representatives from the Canadian academic community and one representative from the Government of Canada and two experts invited by the Chinese Embassy in Canada, will nominate a list of pre-selected candidates to the China Scholarship Council for approval and placement in a Chinese institution.

 The final selection of scholarship recipients is made by the China Scholarship Council.

 All recommendations of the Canadian Scholarship Selection Committee and decisions made by the host countries are final.
 There is no appeal process.

 The selection committee does not provide feedback to unsuccessful candidates.
 Applications submitted directly to the Embassy of the People’s Republic of China in Canada will not be considered.